iNerdStack/BlueStream-App/README.md

 # BlueStream App

-BlueStream app is an app project for bluestream blog developed in Java.
+BlueStream is an app project for bluestream blog developed in Java.
 The website is required for the app to operate.
 Click [here](https://github.com/iNerdStack/BlueStream) to go to website project.

 ![Bluestream Framework](https://i.imgur.com/mCguHcR.jpeg)
 ## Requirements